GfSE/SAF-Specification/stereotypes.md

 A table format listing  terms ...[tbd].
 A table format listing abbreviations and relationship to standards if applicable... [tbd].

+## SAF_C7_PRND

+### Icon
+*none*

+### Documentation
+The Protection Nee Definition Viewpoint supports the definition of protection needs used to assign to Domain Items in order to define security classifications.

+A table format listing  terms ...[tbd].
+A table format listing abbreviations and relationship to standards if applicable... [tbd].

 ## SAF_Claim

 ### Icon